 There’s still a generation gap—just listen to a millennial trying to explain Instagram to a grandparent.

-But when it comes to sleep, it turns out the generation gap is more like a sliver.
-In fact, the National Sleep Foundation recently overhauled its sleep guidelines to recommend an average of seven hours a night for all adults over the age of 25—including the 65+ set.
+But when it comes to aging and sleep, it turns out the generation gap is more like a sliver.
+In fact, the National Sleep Foundation recently overhauled its sleep guidelines to recommend sleeping an average of seven hours a night for all adults over the age of 25—including the 65+ set.

-It’s when you don’t get those seven hours that age differences really start to play out.
+It’s when you don’t get those seven hours of sleep that age differences really start to play out.

 “Many younger people don’t get ideal amounts of sleep,” says Edward S. Goldberg, M.D., founder of a concierge medical practice in Manhattan.
 “They have FOMO [fear of missing out], stay out later, and generally want to be in the thick of it.
 But when you’re much younger, and you’ve got raging hormones,” he adds, “you can have a lot more of a reserve of energy.”

 For older people, on the other hand, “it’s much harder to produce that energy on demand, especially if you haven’t banked your sleep,” Dr. Goldberg says.
-And chances are you haven’t: According to the National Institutes of Health, insomnia is the most common sleep complaint among adults 60 and older.
+And chances are you haven’t: According to the National Institutes of Health, insomnia is the most common sleeping problems in older adults, especially those 60 and older.

 A lack of sleep, or poor quality sleep, can negatively affect a range of health indicators, Dr. Goldberg explains, noting that health risks of sleep deficits increase the older someone gets.
 “Many things change in terms of metabolism and hormones as we age.
 So a lack of sleep can lower testosterone, raise blood pressure, and increase your risk of depression.”
 Chronic sleep disturbance has also been linked to obesity, heart disease, and other potentially serious medical conditions.